 Find out more about private wedding ceremonies.

-Should you both may love to have a ceremony anywhere in Southern California, get in contact with the very best marriage officiant.
-Any time you both need a trouble-free L.A. marriage ceremony, Officiant Guy can assist you!
+Should you both may wish to have a marriage ceremony anywhere in Southern California, get in contact with the very best marriage officiant.
+When you both need a trouble-free L.A. marriage ceremony, Officiant Guy can assist you!
+Chris can travel all over Southern California to assist you in getting married.

 Chris Robinson has been a ceremony officiant for many years.
-He has assisted engaged couples worldwide, and has earned the trust of thousands of husbands and wives since he is actually a marriage license notary, in addition to an ordained wedding minister, and a CA attorney.
+He has assisted engaged couples worldwide and has earned the trust of thousands of husbands and wives since he is actually a marriage license notary, in addition to an ordained wedding minister, and a CA attorney and Legal Document Assistant.